Learn About Endometrial Polyps

 What is the definition of Endometrial Polyps?

 The endometrium is the lining of the inside of the womb (uterus).
 Overgrowth of this lining can create polyps.
-Polyps are fingerlike growths that attach to the wall of the uterus.
+Polyps are fingerlike growths that are attached to the inner wall of the uterus.
 They can be as small as a sesame seed or larger than a golf ball.
 There may be just one or many polyps.

 What are the alternative names for Endometrial Polyps?